New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Santander also caters to the over 60s demographic, providing mortgage options that consider the unique needs of this age group.
 For additional funds against your home, you might consider the Nationwide Further Advance.

-Calculating Loan Repayments
+Calculating Loan Repayments on mortgages for over 70s

-Securing Loans with No Credit Check
+Securing Loans with No Credit Check with later life mortgages

 For those wary of credit checks, lenders offering Direct Lender Secured Loans provide an alternative, though these may come with higher interest rates.